bdslab/triplematcher/README.md

 java -jar Matcher/target/matcher-1.0-SNAPSHOT.jar <input_folder> <output_file>
 ```
 the input folder must contain the RNA secondary structures, in various formats (.db, .aas, .bpseq, .ct).
-If you have secondary structure in non-accepted format, you can use [TARNAS](https://github.com/bdslab/TARNAS/releases/latest).
+If you have secondary structure in non-accepted format, you can use [TARNAS app](https://github.com/bdslab/TARNAS/releases/latest) or visit [TARNAS web](https://bdslab.unicam.it/tarnas).

 With the output of the Matcher module, in order to use the 3DFilter module, you have to add 2 columns:
 1. "Accession number": the pdb id of the RNA structure